Flowing towards equity

 Strategies and initiatives for gender-sensitive water policies encompass a multifaceted approach aimed at addressing systemic inequalities in water management.
 This involves integrating gender considerations into policy frameworks, ensuring representation and participation of women and marginalised genders in decision-making processes, and implementing concrete measures to empower women through education, access to resources, and technology.

-By prioritizing gender equity and inclusivity, policymakers can foster more resilient and sustainable water systems that benefit all individuals, regardless of gender, ultimately paving the way for a more equitable future.
-There are few intervention areas elaborated as under:
+By prioritising gender equity and inclusivity, policymakers can foster more resilient and sustainable water systems that benefit all individuals, regardless of gender, ultimately paving the way for a more equitable future.
+There are few intervention areas elaborated on as follows:

 Conclusion: Towards equitable and sustainable water management